 Watch or Play Cricket in Bamburgh

-The cricket ground in Bamburgh sits at the heart of the village, under the walls of Bamburgh Castle and there has been cricket played here since the 1800s.
+The cricket ground in Bamburgh sits at the heart of the village, under the walls of Bamburgh Castle.
+Bamburgh cricket club has been here since the 1800s.
 The village cricket team usually play on a Sunday afternoon.
-If you’re visiting Bamburgh during the summer cricket season then it may be possible to play for the Bamburgh cricket team – contact the team here.
+If you’re visiting Bamburgh during the summer cricket season then it may be possible to play for the Bamburgh town cricket team – contact the Bamburgh Castle cricket club team here.

 Play Tennis in Bamburgh

 If you’d like a game of Tennis during your visit to Bamburgh, then head to the Victoria Hotel, Bamburgh.
 You can book the tennis court in Bamburgh at the reception desk for a cost of GBP£5 per hour with a deposit of GBP£5.

 There are golf courses at Seahouses, Dunstanburgh and also just at the north of the village of Bamburgh.
 Bamburgh’s golf course is a par 68 and provides for superb views of the coast, Bamburgh Castle and the surrounding countryside.
 The Bamburgh Castle Golf Club is open to visitors and tee booking times can be done by phone or via their website, it is recognized as one of the most stunning golf courses in the country when it comes to views.